alicezwatson/bias-in-ai-art/README.md

 3. **Locations**: [a person at a museum, a person in a park, a person at a food bank]
 4. **Negative prompts**: [cheater, delinquent, victim, violent]

-Of particular note to me was the output for "victim" given by MidJourney.
-So I've decided to dive deeper into prompts of victims and violence.
+Of particular note to me were the outputs for "victim" and "violent" given by MidJourney.
+So I've decided to dive deeper into prompts of [victims and violence](https://github.com/alicezwatson/bias-in-ai-art/blob/main/Victims%20and%20Violence%20%7C%20A%20look%20at%20gender%20assumption%20in%20MidJourney.ipynb).

 ---